 That transit line under the Hudson River would eventually become the PATH train, whose conversion led New Jersey to help fund the World Trade Center.

-The only ships docking along Manhattan anymore are luxury cruise ships, up in Midtown.
+The only ships docking along Manhattan anymore are cruise ships, up in Midtown.

 As my employers would explain to me over our lunches in its bar, the DAC existed in three parts: Its legendary trophy, its dwindling yet still influential membership, and its aging yet impressive building which, in addition to its boxing ring, still held banquet halls, a bowling alley, indoor tennis courts, and - up on the 12th floor - a swimming pool that when built, was billed as the world's highest.
 It's upper floors offered guest rooms where celebrities such as Mickey Mantle, Joe DiMaggio, and Muhammad Ali would stay when they were in town.

 Ultimately, its building's location became the deciding factor for everything else.
-On 9-11, a poignant total of 11 club members perished in that infamous World Trade Center attack.
+On 9-11, a poignant total of 11 club members perished up the street in the World Trade Center during that infamous attack.
 While the DAC's tower wasn't physically damaged, it was close enough to the disaster site to be included in its security/rubble/recovery lockdown zone, which knocked it "down for the count".

 Yeah, another boxing metaphor.